rchain/rchain/docs/rholang/rholangtut.md

 This will print the hash of our program `(1)` :
 `a6da46a1dc7ed715d4cd6472a736249a4d11142d160dbef9f20ae493de908c4e`

-2. We need pair of keys, let's generate some with `Ed25519` available in the project.
+2. We need pair of keys; let's generate some with `Ed25519`, available in the project.
 In scala console:

 ```scala
 import coop.rchain.crypto.signatures._